prmadev/prma/content/posts/pure_rust.md

 Here are my reasons:

 1.  `const` functions can take `&mut something` as their arguments.
 Taking mutable references is definitely not very pure-function-y.
-2. You cannot `const` trait methods in stable <span class="language">Rust</span>, as of now.
+2. You cannot `const` trait methods in stable {{<lang Rust>}}, as of now.
 And considering that every function call inside a `const` function should be `const` as well, you are extremely limited, without any reasons that have to do with pure functions.
 3. Many libraries don't to use `const` on the functions that are `const`.
 Again, limitation without pureness reasons.